Statistics and analytics in Shoporama

 The performance overview complements the ABC analysis with a more product-focused perspective.
 Where the ABC analysis classifies and ranks, product performance allows you to quickly look up each product and see its sales history over time.

-Use it to identify products that should be highlighted in your store, products that should be put on sale to free up storage space, and products that should perhaps no longer be in the assortment.
+Use it to identify products that should be highlighted in your store, products that should be put on sale to free up storage space, and products that perhaps shouldn't be stocked at all.

 Practical tips: Get the most out of your statistics